Skip to content

 5. Type: exit and restart

 The /f flag fixes errors automatically, while /r locates bad sectors and recovers readable information.
-In our testing, CHKDSK resolved welcome screen issues on some of the computers with hard drive errors.
+CHKDSK resolves welcome screen issues when the underlying problem is a hard drive with bad sectors in the system partition.

 #Method 6: Rebuild Boot Configuration